How to Disinfect with Barbicide in the Salonfeaturing BlueCoBrands

 Counters and chairs are a little hard to dip in Barbicide, but still need to be disinfected.
 Spray counters, chairs, mirrors and sinks down.
 Once again, those need to be visibly wet for ten minutes, then wipe it with a clean cloth.
 The ten minute contact time is vital for proper infection control.

 With these basic steps for using Barbicide you will be prepared to keep your salon clean and disinfected.
-Make sure you know how to use Barbicide, a staple in the Beauty Industry for 69 years.
+Make sure you know how to use Barbicide, a staple in the Beauty Industry since 1947.